ReflectionHLE/ReflectionHLE/README.md

 Note: Technically at least one more value should be acceptable, but the values given above probably suffice for now.
 - "vsync" lets you toggle Sync to VBlank.
 Valid values are "auto", "off", "on".
-The default of "auto" implies "off" with CGA graphics and "on" with EGA within Keen Dreams, since these probably represent the behaviors of the original releases with a real CGA/EGA/VGA.
-For now it implies "off" in the Catacombs.
+The default of "auto" implies "off" with CGA graphics and "on" with EGA, since these probably represent the behaviors of the original releases with a real CGA/EGA/VGA.
 - "bilinear" toggles bilinear filtering.
 Valid values are "true" and "false".
 If set to "true", consider taking a look at the "scalefactor" setting.
 - "scaletype" can be used to toggle aspect ratio correction.
 Good e.g.,